 (50%, as it could be argued other 50% was site preparation for the new duplex)

-$75,000 can be claimed as capital losses against other capital gains or carried forward, see also ATO ID 2010/35
+$75,000 can be claimed as capital losses against other capital gains or carried forward, see also ATO Claiming Capital Losses

 Existing Plant & Equipment (Div 40) is valued separately, any value over the (WDV) is assessable in the current year / any value below the WDV is deductible.

-New duplex constructed will have its own cost base, separate to the original land value, which will be depreciated and come into play if and when this is sold.
+The new duplex constructed will have its own cost base, separate from the original land value, which will be depreciated and come into play if and when this is sold.